GHG Emissions and Energy-related Targets

 Revising the Internal Carbon Price

-Internal carbon price is set at ¥20,000 / t-CO2 and used as an incentive for low-carbon promotion works, guidelines for investment decision making and a reference index to identify risks of rising costs.
+- The internal carbon price is set at ¥20,000 / t-CO2 and used to provide incentives for low-carbon promotion works, as guidelines for investment decision-making, and as a reference index to help identify risks related to future cost increases.

 Utilizing the Internal Carbon Price